Corteil/RaspberryPiBot/README.md

 RaspberryPiBot
 ==============

-Software for the Raspberry Pi robot
+Software for the Raspberry Pi robot.

+files

-RasPiBot_1  simple program bot is programmed to drive round a squire.
+RasPiBot_1.py           bot is programmed to drive round a squire.
+RaspberryPiBot_mk2.pdf  PDF of the chassis design.
+RaspberryPiBot_mk2.svg  Inkscape file of the chassis design.
+RaspberryPiBot_mk2.dxf  AutoCad fiie of the chassis design.